ReactTraining/react-workshop/react/core/student-lesson-notes.md

 - State can be considered any variable that changes over time in the component.
 - `useState` Format: `const [value, setValue] = useState(defaultValue)`.
 - The entire component re-renders (the component function gets called again) each time state changes.
-- Multiple state values are done with multiple `useState` or can combined into one `useState`` if we want to use an object.
+- Multiple state values are done with multiple `useState` or can combined into one ` useState`` if we want to use an object like this:  `useState({ name: 'Dave', age: 40 })`
+- We can provide an array of JSX but we have to supply a "key" prop
+- We can use [].map to iterate over arrays to make arrays of JSX
 - The order of hook declarations matters to React, so we can't "conditionalize" calls to `useState`
 - State flows down the React tree not up it.
 This is called uni-directional data flow
 - A good mental model for React is that UI is a function of state.
 In other words: